Back

 4. Simplify app logics

 A man in front of a TV wants to lean back and relax, not read a guide for the app users.
 Complex screen mockups and control elements with unclear functions confuse users.
-This is why a TV app UI must be user-friendly and have clear and accessible functions with minimum navigation across different levels.
+This is why a smart TV UI must be user-friendly and have clear and accessible functions with minimum navigation across different levels.

 A simple structure and minimalism: a clear UI is a must for any device, but it’s especially crucial on a TV screen